crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 In this tutorial, we will provide a step-by-step guide to deploying a cluster from scratch.
 Our recommended procedure assumes you have completed the :ref:`signup process <sign-up>`.
-If you're a first-time user, new organization was created for you as a part of the login process.
+If you're a first-time user, a new organization was created for you as a part of the login process.
 If not, you will need to create one manually to proceed.
 The simplest way to then deploy a cluster quickly is to subscribe to CrateDB Cloud using your credit card.
 Here we will